Dam4323/EGDataset_Extended/README.md

 # Dataset Population

-This dataset is composed by 9427 records (461 benigns and 611 malwares).
+This dataset is composed by 9427 records.
 You can see the statistics distribution on this table :

 |Adware|Banking|Ramsonware|Riskware|Scareware|SMS|Total|
 |---|---|---|---|---|---|---|